daniel-molina/visualequation/README.md

 and

-$ python2 -m pip --version
+$ python -m pip --version

 should give the same valid output (the current last version of pip).